-When UVA rays reach the collagen and elastin fibers found within your dermis, they become dysfunctional and lose their shape, causing the ‘scaffolding’ to collapse over time.
-This is a huge reason skin wrinkles and sags.
-(Tan for a week = wrinkled and sagging for years to come!)
+When UVA rays reach the collagen and elastin fibers found within your dermis, the fibers become dysfunctional and lose their shape, causing the scaffolding to collapse over time.
+This is how skin wrinkles and sags.

-What most people fail to recognize is that UVA is present all the time, every day, rain or shine.
-Even on a very cloudy day, UV rays are doing damage to your skin.
+Most people aren’t aware that UVA is present all the time, every day, rain or shine.
+Even on a very cloudy day, UVA rays are doing damage to your skin.
 In fact, 80% of it passes right through clouds!

-UVA is insidious—the damage it inflicts cannot be seen immediately.
-The cumulative effects show up later as thickened, wrinkled, lax, spotted, skin.
+The damage UVA inflicts cannot be seen immediately.
+The cumulative effects show up later.

 The “Burning Ray” (remember “B” for burning), UVB is the culprit anytime your skin burns.